kolle86/e2xtreampicons/README.md

 The picons are getting cropped and sized correctly to xpicon-size.
 ![screenshot](screenshot.png)

+# Requirements
+- FTP server enabled on e2 receiver
+- OpenWebif enabled on e2 receiver (API reachable without authentication!)

 # Usage
 You have to run this script in your local network, e.g. on an apache2 webserver.

 I recommend using an xampp-system on Windows, cause the php-gdlib image library has a transparency bug in some linux distributions that will lead to wired images.

-If you do use xampp, just copy the index.php to the htdocs folder and edit it.
-You have to enter some details on top of the script:
+If you do use xampp, just copy the php files to the htdocs folder and edit the config.php.
+You have to enter:

 `$ftp_server = ""; //IP of e2 Receiver`